Back to Black Quill index

 -Competitors must have a current rapier authorization.

--Competitors must have armour that meets minimum Kingdom requirements.
+-Competitors must have armour that meets minimum Kingdom

 -Non-SCA members must sign waiver before competing.